 Take the filter out and replace it with the new one and you will be having a nice refreshing smell in the air rather than the weird smell of an old blower.
 You can get the air filter for about $20.

-These are reliable cars that give a lot given that the periodic maintenance has been done regularly.
+These are reliable cars given that the periodic maintenance has been done regularly.
 Low miles are preferred when looking for these in the market.
 If the maintenance was done properly, these can easily go 200k miles without a hitch.

 Squeaking Mazda 2 When Shifting From 1st To 2nd Gear